Domaine Des Orgnes Merlot

 The Maison Guigal upholds the highest level of respect for their vine through their relentless commitment to the preservation of each ancient plot.
 In each season, growers pay close attention to the maturation of the grapes.
 From budding through to harvest in September, they tend the vines to ensure that each plant survives the winter months unharmed and are nourished by the sun and the rain once spring arrives.
 Every measured and precise act of care and attention has been handed down through the generations who have looked after this first-class terroir.
 Learn more about their vineyards here.

-Vice President, Vintus Brand Management and Development
+About Patrick T. Will, Vice President, Vintus Brand Management and Development

 Patrick T. Will